-Under section 52 of the Act, and within 30 business days of receipt of this letter, you may ask the Information & Privacy Commissioner to review any matter related to the City's response to your FOI request by writing to: Office of the Information & Privacy Commissioner, info@oipc.bc.ca or by phoning 250-387-5629.
+Under section 52 of the Act you may ask the Information & Privacy Commissioner to review any matter related to the City's response to your request.
+The Act allows you 30 business days from the date you receive this notice to request a review by writing to: Office of the Information & Privacy Commissioner, info@oipc.bc.ca or by phoning 250-387-5629.

-If you request a review, please provide the Commissioner's office with: 1) the request number (#04-1000-20-2018-519); 2) a copy of this letter; 3) a copy of your original request; and 4) detailed reasons why you are seeking the review.
+If you request a review, please provide the Commissioner's office with: 1) the request number assigned to your request (#04-1000-20-2020-067); 2) a copy of this letter; 3) a copy of your original request for information sent to the City of Vancouver; and 4) detailed reasons or grounds on which you are seeking the review.